[?] Subscribe To This Site

 There was significant wind damage, trees down, pool cages ripped out, and power outages.

-Again, building codes were changed to strengthen roofs, pool cages, garage doors.
+Again, building codes were changed in 2006, with requirements to strengthen roofs, pool cages, garage doors.
 All new homes were required to have hurricane shutters for windows and glass doors.

 Wilma, a category 3 hurricane hit in 2005.
 The eye of the storm went over Marco Island, winds were clocked at 125mph, and several homes burned to the ground in Cape Coral.